Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: Results and Discussion

 \section{Results and Discussion}

-We evaluate our algorithm on two publicly available visual tracking benchmarks: the large-scale single object tracking benchmark (LaSOT) \cite{LaSOT} and the visual tracker benchmark v1.1 beta (OTB100) \cite{WuLimYang}.
+We evaluate our algorithm on three publicly available visual tracking benchmarks: the large-scale single object tracking benchmark (LaSOT) \citep{LaSOT}, the recently published TREK-150 dataset \citep{TREK150}, and the visual tracker benchmark v1.1 beta (OTB100) \citep{OTB}.
 All the results shown in this section correspond to a particle filter with $200$ particles.